iancooperman/everything/README.md

 - Performed asset management of organization-owned devices in Remedy.
 - Wrote internal tools in Google Apps Script to aid in inventory asset tracking.

+**Technical Writer**
+*Kite*
+*July 2019 - October 2019*
+- Authored detailed Python tutorials covering foundational programming tasks, such as array manipulation with NumPy and list operations, aimed at beginner to intermediate coders.
+- Managed content updates and revisions on GitHub, ensuring high-quality, accurate instructional material.
+- Conducted peer reviews of tutorial submissions, enhancing the clarity and educational value of content across the platform.

 ## Leadership Experience
 **Warner Center Toastmasters**
 #### Secretary: July 2022-July 2023